gvwilson/sensibleadventures/santas/santas.md

 Were they some sort of magical everlasting torch?
 Or were they delivered on Tuesdays and Fridays like the cheese their father was so fond of?
 And why torches rather than lamps?
-The zombie's rags looked awfully flammable...</sup>
+The mummy's rags looked awfully flammable...</sup>

 The corridor turned into a ramp, which turned left and left again,